 In addition to sustainable building practices, KIIT Green is an initiative to control environmental pollution in 25 sq. km where KIIT campuses are located.
-Initiatives include plantation drives, paperless administration, annual Green Audit, and prohibition of two-wheelers on campus.
+Initiatives include plantation drives, paperless administration, annual Green Audit, and prohibition of two-wheelers on campus

-- 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting? - Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+5.5.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points)

+The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point)

-The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points)